vitaly-t/retry-async/README.md

 retryAsync(retrier : Function, options : Object) => Promise
 ```

-That function is very straightforward to use, but check out [the original gist](https://gist.github.com/vitaly-t/6e3d285854d882b1618c7e435df164c4) 📝
+That function is very straightforward to use, but check out [the original gist](https://gist.github.com/vitaly-t/6e3d285854d882b1618c7e435df164c4) 📝,
-for some interesting practical examples.
+for some interesting practical examples 😉

 ---

-To run [./src/test.ts](./src/test.ts), install dependencies via `npm i`, and then do `npm test`.
+To run [./src/test.ts](./src/test.ts), install dependencies via `npm i`, and then run `npm test`.